taligentx/dscKeybusInterface/README.md

   - Non-blocking code: Allows sketches to run as quickly as possible without using `delay` or `delayMicroseconds`
 * Supported security systems:
   - [DSC PowerSeries](https://www.dsc.com/?n=enduser&o=identify)
-  - Verified panels: PC585, PC1555MX, PC1565, PC5005, PC5010, PC5015, PC1616, PC1808, PC1832, PC1864.
+  - Verified panels: PC585, PC1555MX, PC1565, PC5005, PC5010, PC5015, PC5020, PC1616, PC1808, PC1832, PC1864.
-  - All PowerSeries series are supported, please [post an issue](https://github.com/taligentx/dscKeybusInterface/issues) if you have a different panel (PC5020, etc) and have tested the interface to update this list.
+  - All PowerSeries series are supported, please [post an issue](https://github.com/taligentx/dscKeybusInterface/issues) if you have a different panel and have tested the interface to update this list.
   - Rebranded DSC PowerSeries (such as some ADT systems) should also work with this interface.
 * Unsupported security systems:
   - DSC Classic series ([PC1500, PC1550, etc](https://www.dsc.com/?n=enduser&o=identify)) use a different data protocol, though support is possible.